Skip to content

 Those stops are not failures of the concept.
 They are the boundary that makes unattended execution usable.

-Use CI autopilot after the project has these pieces:
+Run unattended in CI after the project has these pieces:

 RequirementWhy it matters